vectorgrp/sil-kit/docs/usage/demos.rst

    :stub-columns: 1

    *  -  Abstract
-      -  Parametrizable demo to benchmark the IB performance.
+      -  Parametrizable demo to benchmark the SilKit performance.
 Runs the simulation with the specified parameters a number of times and summarizes the real execution time as result.
    *  -  Source location
       -  Demos/Benchmark
    *  -  Parameters